 Finally, we experiment with a dynamic evaluation baseline, discussed in Subsection \ref{ttt-dyn}.
 Because dynamic evaluation directly trains on the text that would otherwise be the target of prediction, this baseline only makes sense in settings where the text for test-time training and evaluation do not overlap.
 The last paragraph of Section \ref{evaluation} describes such a setting for our method to avoid retrieval-evaluation overlap: the sequence of tokens in the test instance are split in two halves, the first half for retrieval, and the second for evaluation.

 Applying dynamic evaluation to this setting, we instead use the first half for test-time training, allowing for as many as 50 iterations.
 However, dynamic evaluation starts overfitting after 7 iterations.
 We therefore report the results with 7 iterations.
 We observe that this baseline leads to meaningful improvements in many tasks, and in three cases better than ours.
 It is especially helpful, although not as much as ours, for \texttt{pile\_github}.
 Note that the same heuristic can also be added to our method: Our first iteration can simply be taken on the query text -- the test-time training data for dynamic evaluation, with the remaining iterations on the neighbors.

-\section{Limitations and future work}
+\section{Limitations and Future Work}

-Our work shows that test time training with nearest neighbors can boost the effective capacity of a model in terms of perplexity in language modeling tasks.
-But it currently does not show if test-time training also exhibits some of the emergent phenomena associated with larger models.
-If it did, test-time training could help achieve the performance of massive-scale models with smaller ones.
+Our work shows that test-time training with nearest neighbors can boost the effective capacity of a model in terms of perplexity for language modeling tasks.
+But it does not show if test-time training also exhibits some of the emergent phenomena associated with larger models.
 Broader evaluation on other non-perplexity tasks is an important direction for future work.
-Code generation seems to be a particularly promising direction for future work due to the strong results of TTT-NN on the Github task.
+Code generation seems to be a particularly promising direction due to the strong results of TTT-NN on \texttt{pile\_github}.
 It would be interesting to conduct studies of end-to-end code synthesis tasks in this direction.
 Furthermore, we would like to understand if this strength extends to life sciences applications, such as those involving large-scale medical or protein databases.